LFairleySmith/MyelomaPrediction/README.md

 The study used de-identified data from Leeds Teaching Hospitals Trust (LTHT) and we do not have patient consent to share these data.
 The R code used for data formatting, cleaning and analysis is incuding in the following R scripts:

-Data cleaning
 1. FormatPatientData.R Patient level data cleaning and formatting including comorbidities
 2. FormatBloodTest.R  Blood test data cleaning and formatting all tests in long form
 3. FormatCXDara.R Extracting data to include in cross sectional modelling

-Descriptive stats
 4. PatientDescriptiveStats.R Patient descriptive statistic
 5. BloodTestSummaryStats.R descriptive statistics on number and timing of blood tests
 6. BloodTestsPlots_90datIntervals.R Blood test results trajectory plots based on means in 90 day intervals

-Modelling
 7. DescStatsUnivariableModels.R Descriptive stats and univariable models
 8. ImputationModel.R Main model based on imputed data
 9. ImputationModelwithMGUSasControls Imputation model with MGUS cohort included as controls